shivamsharma00/shivamsharma00/README.md

-- 👋 Hi, I’m @shivamsharma00
+- 👋 Hi, I’m @shivamsharma00 (My name is Shivam Sharma.)
+- I am a student of Arizona State University and enrolled in Robotics and Autonomous System (Artificial Intelligence).
-- 👀 I’m interested in Data Science and stuff related to it.
+- 👀 I’m big AI geek and like to updated with current science advancements.
-- 🌱 I’m currently learning Python and following path toward AI.
+- 🌱 Apart from this, when I am away from my system, most probably I am watering my plants.
-- 💞️ I’m looking to collaborate on projects realted to Machine Learning.
+- 💞️ I’m always up for interesting ideas, projects or chit chat on science.
-- 📫 How to reach me sharma.shivam3242@gmail.com
+- 📫 My email id is : sharma.shivam3242@gmail.com

 <!---
 shivamsharma00/shivamsharma00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.